 While it is possible to clear your lungs, the best solution to improve your lung health is to avoid harmful toxins such as dust and tobacco altogether.

-However, this article will discuss seven effective ways to clear your lungs after inhaling dust.
+However, this article will discuss what to do after inhaling dust with seven effective treatment options you can do at home to clear your lungs.

 1. Practice Controlled Coughing